 Fresh Water Hose

 You will need a fresh water hose that is BPA and lead-free/suitable for potable water (even just a short piece to connect your jerry can with the sink).
-As for its length, consider your storage space and the potential distance between tank and tap.
+As for its length, consider your storage space and the potential distance between the tank and the tap.
 The diameter of your hose will depend on the diameter of the inlet into your fresh water tank, so measure that first!

 Grey Water Hose